Violence Against Women

 Creating a Safer San Francisco: Integrating Multicultural Strategies to End Violence Against Women and Girls (2007)

-This needs assessment conducted in 2007 showcases the strengths of the current provider network, and examines gaps in the domestic violence intervention system.
+This needs assessment showcases the strengths of the current provider network and examines gaps in the domestic violence intervention system.